Existence and Uniqueness of Traveling Fronts in Lateral Inhibition Neural Fields with Sigmoidal Firing Rates: Discussion

 \section{Discussion}

-In the present study, we first applied the powerful homotopy technique in \cite{ExistenceandUniqueness-ErmMcLeod} in order to prove the existence and smooth continuation of traveling fronts in neural field models with lateral inhibition kernels and smooth Heaviside firing rates; our results expand the existence results in \cite{Zhang-HowDo} by exploring the problem beyond just models with Heaviside firing rates.
-Furthermore, our requirement for continuation has only one main hypothesis regarding the wave shape; the kernels we studied are standard lateral inhibition kernels from the literature without additional assumptions.
-Can our hypotheses be even further relaxed?
-To the author's knowledge, beyond the landmark study of monotone fronts in \cite{ExistenceandUniqueness-ErmMcLeod}, our problem was previously unsolved in a setting as rigorous and general as ours.
-We hope that our methods provide insight into how to handle nonmonotone traveling fronts in neural field models.
+In the present study, we applied the powerful homotopy technique in \cite{ExistenceandUniqueness-ErmMcLeod} in order to prove the existence of traveling fronts in neural field models with lateral inhibition kernels and smooth Heaviside firing rates.
+Our results expand the existence and uniqueness results in \cite{Zhang-HowDo} by exploring the traveling wave problem beyond models with Heaviside firing rates, which are less realistic biologically.
+To the author's knowledge, beyond the landmark study of monotone fronts in \cite{ExistenceandUniqueness-ErmMcLeod}, our problem was previously unsolved in a rigorous setting.
+Unlike in \cite{ExistenceandUniqueness-ErmMcLeod}, we had to carefully handle the fact that kernels with inhibition add great difficulty when repeatedly applying the implicit function theorem over Banach spaces.

-In the singularly perturbed system \eqref{eq: intro_system1}-\eqref{eq: intro_system2}, we then used our existence results for the front to prove the existence of fast traveling pulses using geometric singular perturbation theory.
-In particular, we invoked the Exchange Lemma \cite{JonesKopell} for the special case where the problem reduces to a higher order autonomous local ODE.
-In part, our results complement those in \cite{Faye2013}, but for the case of lateral inhibition kernels.

-In \cref{sec: Numerical}, we introduced numerical methods to support our theory and help us gain insight into some difficult theoretical questions.
-For example, can an Evans function be derived to study stability?
-What is the exact shape of solutions?
-How do we verify our main continuation hypothesis $H_1$ using rigorous mathematical analysis?
-In \cref{sec: num_example}, we worked through a numerical example with the intent of examining some of these questions.
-Our calculations provide support for our proven results; they also support our conjecture that solutions are stable.

-Beyond the questions above, there are other fundamental concepts that this study has left entirely open.
-One such topic is wave speed analysis.
-While we provide a formula for the wave speed of the front and discuss why it is positive, our study lacks a careful discussion of the impact parameters have on wave speed.
-Finally, our front existence results would be more satisfying with a proof of uniqueness as well.
-Based on the uniqueness results in \cite{ExistenceandUniqueness-ErmMcLeod,ExistenceUniqueness-Chen} for monotone fronts and \cite{Zhang-HowDo} for fronts arising from lateral inhibition kernels and Heaviside firing rates, the author conjectures that uniqueness is true.
-Ultimately, constructing sub and super solutions and setting up a comparison is nontrivial.
+Given sigmoidal firing rates $S_{\theta,\tau}$, the greatest advancement of this work is coming up with {\it a priori} lower bounds $\tau^*(\theta)$ such that existence holds for $\tau\leq \tau^*(\theta).$ This bound is obtained based on global comparisons between waves arising from sigmoidal versus Heaviside firing rates.
+In \cref{sec: Example}, we worked through a reasonable example that indicated that many traveling waves are proven to exist based on $\tau^*(\theta).$